 - Your green card receipt number if you’re a green card holder

 - Your petitioner’s name and personal information if you’re a sponsor

 USCIS Change of Address Page

-There are two places to do it online.
+There are two places to change your address online.
 One is through the USCIS Change of Address page.

 Note the question on this page.
 If you already have a petition in progress, you will need to let the USCIS know about every pending application you currently have.
 The form will look like this: